5argon/resource-script/README.md

 Add comments to any resource node by typing JSDoc style comment (`/** */`) above.
 (It won't work with just `//` becuase it won't "bound" to the code.)
 This make all resource node of Resource Script a tuple with an optional auxillary string storage by default.

 It is increasingly important, for example when you are making resource for internationalization and needed to give context to the translators for each terms.
 The comment is a great feature prevalent in coding but not used much as a resource.
-(XML has comments, but often it does not count as an actual data.)
+(XML has comments, but often it does not count as an actual data.
+Not binding to the tag below, even.)

 Some text editor can then show or hide comments, improving editing experience and you no longer fear of typing long comments.